Synagogue hostage standoff reveals interfaith progress — as well as entrenched hate

 “I don’t see a robust engagement of Jews and Muslims.
 There is this desire to target a symbol versus looking at people for who they really are and what they actually believe,” she said, adding that she feels Muslims are “more beleaguered.”

-“There are going to be some people who will never give you their firmly held conviction, but for a broad swath in the middle, they still want to have faith in their underlying belief that people aren’t out to get each other.”
+“There are going to be some people who will never give up their firmly held conviction, but for a broad swath in the middle, they still want to have faith in their underlying belief that people aren’t out to get each other.”

 The mission statement on Beth Israel’s website says that “we believe in interfaith inclusion and transforming Jewish isolation through engagement, participation, and volunteerism.”